joehalloran/sql-coursework/README.md

 4. **Some data integrity vs speed trade-offs in the `populate_db.py` code**:
     * For instance, the `session.commit()` command, which commits changes to the database, is run after every line in the csv file is parsed.
 This could have been run only at the end of the file, or after *x* lines are parsed, to reduce the number of commits and therefore execution time.
 However, this would create a risk of data loss, if the program terminated before reaching the end of the file or *x* lines.

-Despite this huge time delay, these process provided a reliable, mainly automated, and replicable means of populating the databases.
+Despite this huge time delay, this process provided a reliable, automated, and replicable means of populating the databases.

-## Task 3: Database queries
+# Task 3: Database queries

-### a) How many practices and registered patients are there in the N17 postcode Area?
+## a) How many practices and registered patients are there in the N17 postcode Area?

+### Final Answer

+There are 7 surgeries in the N17 area with 52248 patients

+### Queries

 This could be answered using the following queries.